AsyncGuidesGetting Started

 A reactor is a specific implementation of the scheduler interface, which includes an event loop and selector, and is responsible for managing the execution of fibers.

-Creating an Asynchronous Tasks
+Creating an Asynchronous Task

 The main entry point for creating tasks is the Kernel#Async method.
 Because this method is defined on Kernel, it's available in all parts of your program.